Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-In other words, for any degree-\((l+1)\) homogeneous multilinear polynomial, it vanishes at \(\RFEkl\) if and only if in the simplicial representation it satisfies conservation with respect to all degree-\(k\) boundaries.
-This is the representation and ideal membership characterization for such polynomials for general \(k\) and \(l\) in the special case of \(d = l+1\).
+The intersection with $\Simplicesparam{l+1}$ means that $p$ is homogeneous of degree $l+1$.
+For such polynomials $p$, we have that \(p(\RFEkl) = 0\) if and only if \( \bdry_{\alpha^r}(\Srepr^{-1}(p))=0 \) for $r=0,\dots,k$, which by linearity is equivalent to \( \bdry_{w}(\Srepr^{-1}(p))=0 \) for all weight functions \(w\) of degree at most \(k\). \end{proof} \expref{Theorem}{thm.vanideal-char.base} states that a multilinear polynomial $p$ of degree \(l+1\) is in the vanishing ideal of \(\RFEkl\) if and only if it is homogeneous of degree $l+1$ and the simplicial representation of $p$ satisfies conservation with respect to all degree-\(k\) boundaries.
+This is the representation and ideal membership characterization for such polynomials for general \(k\) and \(l\) in the special case of degree \(d = l+1\).
+As we will argue in \expref{Proposition}{prop.ideal.membership.altalg}, the characterization coincides with the membership test from \expref{Theorem}{thm.ideal.membership} for multilinear polynomials of degree \(l+1\).